kronosapiens/foundations/coursework/CSOR_HW2.md

 ## Problem 2

+This problem asks us to develop an algorithm to determine which road among a list of proposed new roads would provide the greatest reduction in driving time between cities `s` and `t`.

 For this problem, we will use an extended version of Dijkstra’s algorithm.

 The first extension involves the creation of an additional array using the results from Dijkstra’s algorithm.
-This array, diff, contains the edge distances between each node `v` and its previous node u in the shortest path from `s-v`.
+This array, diff, contains the edge distances between each node `v` and its previous node `u` in the shortest path from `s-v`.
+This array allows us to reconstruct the distance of a path between two nodes after modifying some of the nodes in that path.

-The second extension loops through every proposed road edge `(u,v,l)` and calculates the shortest `s-t` path using this new road.
+The second extension loops through every proposed road edge `(u,v,l) in E'` and calculates the shortest `s-t` path using this new road.
 The greedy algorithm will check this shortest path and compare this new path to the existing shortest path.
-If the new path is shorter, than the new path will replace the old path.
+If the new path is shorter (if `savings > bestsavings`), than the new path will replace the old path.
 Once all paths have been analyzed, the shortest path is returned.

 ```